lock3/cppx/clang/questions.md

 What does the editable_slider attribute look like when it's not an attribute?
 Is it a class that's defined in the language somewhere?
 Is it defined in C++?

+## Rationals
+The grammar states that `1.5` and `1.5f` are different productions: `rational` and `float` respectively.
+We are considering representing `rational` literals as the builtin `_Accum` type, which contains a 16-bit integer and 15-bit fraction.

+There is also a `long _Accum` type, and we may have to support a 128-bit version as well.

+Does this seem reasonable?